Amirabbas-MHR/tele_sticker_pack/README.md

 ```bash
 pip install requests Pillow
 ```
-then clone this repo into a folder and create a python file in it to
+then clone this repo into a folder and create a python file in it to run the "example use":

 ## Example Usage